neobourbaki/Library/database/6DURJW4B/6DURJW4B_a.md

 - $p$ is an ordinary point, and $L$ is an ordinary line, and $p$ is incident on $L$;
 - $p$ is a point at infinity, and $L$ is a line in the equivalence class for $p$;
 - $p$ is a point at infinity, and $L$ is the line at infinity.

+One may regard the line as the set of all points incident on it, and use the set-theoretic notation $p \in L$.